chris35469/ShillFarm/README.md

 # Shill Farm

-Shill Farm is a gaming experience where players feed Cows for an opportunity to join the Cow DAO, as well as bid for the collection of Cow NFTs.
+Shill Farm is a hyper-casual gaming experience allowing players to interact with browser-based farm to feed virtual cows created using the Ethereum and Polygon blockchains.
+If you enjoy your trip, you can join the Cow DAO via $BULLISH tokens, enabling you to curate mushroom trips for others.

 Shill Farm was developed during the ETH Global's [ETHOnline](https://online.ethglobal.com/) Hackathon September 2022 Hackathon.